DFE-Digital/early-years-foundation-recovery/adr/0004-authentication-technology.md

-# Use Docker and Docker Compose
+# Use Devise for authentication

 * Status: accepted